badabing2005/PixelFlasher/README.md

 - Ability to flash custom image: boot, recovery, radio, kernel, ...
 - Ability to sideload an image.
 - Lock / Unlock bootloader.
+- Option to gain temporary root (good for testing or checking things out).
 - SOS Disable Magisk modules to get out of bootloop (experimental).

 ## Prerequisites